dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ### Scaling

-Wrath Haste caps at 70% Haste which is reached with just base 18.9% Haste during Bloodlust+Celestial Alignment/Incarnation making high haste feel very bad.
+Wrath Haste caps at 70% Haste which is reached with just base 18.9% Haste during Bloodlust+Celestial Alignment/Incarnation or 9.1% with Starlord added on top, making high haste feel very bad.
 Previously we could make slight use of this Haste by switching to Starfire on single target but now due to Starsurge Empowerment you are often stuck casting Wraths far below the gcd cap.

-Our damage is very focused on our Celestial Alignment/Incarnation windows due to mastery double dipping and since it is our best stat by a mile we will have a lot of it.
+Our damage is very focused in our Celestial Alignment/Incarnation windows due to mastery double dipping and since it is our best stat we will have a lot of it.
 The more secondaries and thus mastery we have the more our damage will be focused into the cooldown window making all other timeframes feel worse and worse.
 Even the recent changes will inevtiably push us more towards our CD window as long as mastery double dipping exists.

 The plentiful amount of crit buffs makes crit undesirable or even useless especially when combined with the legendary Balance of All Things (more about that later).
-Any crit increase means that this part of our damage now has zero scaling with crit making us inevitably scale worse than any spec that doesn't have crit increases in addition to the haste problems.
+Any crit increase means that this part of our damage now has zero scaling with crit making us scale worse than any spec that doesn't have crit increases in addition to the haste problems.

 Since mastery has now been heavily nerfed for the second time we now have no stats left that scale well so even if we are tuned well at the start of a tier we will fall off the more gear people get.
 Due to that we will require new buffs every tier to keep up with others similar to how other specs like Windwalker have fallen off in the past.